wallabyjs/quokka-create-react-app/README.md

 ## Quokka Create-React-App Sample

-This example project shows Quokka configured for an create-react-app created using v3.0.1 with all defaults.
+This example project shows Quokka configured for a create-react-app application created using v3.0.1 with all defaults.

 ## Try Quokka on this project